SinaQane/Snake-and-Ladder/README.md

 D) Earthworm (Black snake): It moves piece to a random location and takes 3 points from you.

-8. If you exit the game, after coming back to the game and entering your names in order, you can resume your last game.
+8. If you exit the game, after coming back to the game and entering your names in the same order as before, you can resume your last game with your opponent.

 # How to Play